Skip to main content

 The table visualization is the default view for a categorical (string) dimension.
 It presents a table view of the data with formatting that aids visualization of measure magnitude.

 The table visualization can show multiple dimensions, as well as multiple measures, as columns.
+For columns that contain URLs, hold Cmd (or Ctrl) and click the URL to open it in a new tab.

 The following example shows the number of Wikipedia events for City Name London or New York by Channel for the latest 6 hours, with a comparison to the previous period: